github/developer.github.com/content/guides/file-manipulation.md

     sha1 = Digest::SHA1.hexdigest(header)

 For the low-level git API, you don't need to provide the SHA; in fact, you can use the same code as creating a file.
-Just provide some new content and you're good to go.
+Just provide some new `content` and you're good to go.

-## Deleting Files
+## Deleting files

 Deleting a file is just as easy.
 We're going to call the `DELETE` method on a file path.
 Once again, you need to provide the SHA of the file you want deleted.
 Here's how it'd